 Chiropractors wishing to practise in the UK and who hold a chiropractic qualification achieved outside the EU must first pass our Test of Competence (TOC).
 Successful candidates are then eligible to apply for registration.
 Only once registration has been granted can a chiropractor practise in the UK.

 To pass the test of competence candidates must demonstrate to a panel of chiropractors that they meet the standards set out in our The Code, to assure us that they can practise safely in the UK.

-Test of Competence interviews are currently only being conducted remotely via Microsoft Teams.
+Test of Competence interviews are conducted remotely via Microsoft Teams.